Cvikli/AISH.jl/README.md

  ✓ ctrl + c handling...
  ✓ multilanguage support
  ✓ resume conversation
- - ✓ Thinking should be an interactive line that shows basically progress...
-But in the end it disappear
-- forbid the system to generate this many extra token!
-Also the bare minimum is to forbid the AI to create ```sh_run_results blocks...
-- LIVE modification...
-So it could even eval the running function....
-THIS IS ONLY GOOD IF WE WANT TO DEVELOP ITSELF...
-BUT nice feature... :D

 -Default talks like:
   - What should I know about this solution...